 If you attempt to change your account email address and find that it never sticks after saving the changes, the issue is quite simple.
 The email address you are attempting to use is probably associated with another WordPress.com account.
 Because the email address is the unique identifier of all users, each address can only be associated with one WordPress.com account.
 Thus, if you attempt to change it, it will not allow you to do so.

 The remedy is just as simple.
 You must log in to the account currently holding your desired email address and change it to something else.
 This will allow you to free up the email address that you want to use.
 Once the address is free to use, log in to your primary account and change the email address in your user profile (what you were originally trying to do).
-Do not be shocked if it takes a little while for the address to completely free itself up.
+It may take a little while for the address to completely free itself up.

 If you requested the change but did not receive the email confirmation to finalize it (or the confirmation did not work), please contact support.